An Ethnography of Deadly Silence

 What methods might anthropologists use to investigate silence and understand the life of the denied, the unspeakable, and the unspoken?
 How do they resist, fight, or capitulate to the strength of words, or to the force of law?
 Puccio-Den’s fascinating anthropology of silence is an ethnographic event that opens up a new ground for the study of the world’s most famous criminal organization.

-Deborah Puccio-Den is a political anthropologist and senior researcher at the French Center for Scientific Research (CNRS) and member of the Laboratory of Anthropology of Institutions and Social Organizations (LAIOS).
-Originally from Italy, she conducted more than twenty years of fieldwork on Mafia in Sicily and lectures on the subject at the Ecole de Hautes Etudes en Sciences Sociales (EHESS).
-She is the author of Editions, Masques et dévoilements (2002), on the social construction of gender through rites and practices, and Les théâtres de Maures et Chrétiens (2009), on the use of holy statues and the idea of incarnation in Catholic contexts.
+Deborah Puccio-Den is a political anthropologist and director of the Centre National de la Recherche Scientifique (CNRS) and member of the Laboratoire d’Anthropologie des Institutions et des Organisations Sociales (LAIOS).
+Originally from Italy, she conducted more than twenty years of fieldwork on the Mafia in Sicily and lectures on the subject at the École de Hautes Études en Sciences Sociales (EHESS).
+She is the author of Éditions, masques et dévoilements (2002), a book on the social construction of gender through rites and practices, and Les théâtres de maures et chrétiens (2009), on the use of holy statues and the idea of incarnation in Catholic contexts.